Scrooge McDuck: In other media

 Although first established as a character in the comic books, Scrooge has also appeared in various other mediums.
 Carl Barks created an earlier film prototype of Scrooge while working as the lead story man (writer/designer) of the early Donald Duck cartoons.
-The prototype featured in the animated short, The Spirit of '43.
+The prototype was featured in the animated short, The Spirit of '43.

 Scrooge's voice was first heard on the 1960 record album Donald Duck and His Friends; Dal McKennon voiced the character for this appearance.
-It took the form of a short dramatization called "Uncle Scrooge's Rocket to the Moon," a story of how Scrooge builds a rocket to send all his money to the moon to protect it from the Beagle Boys.
+It took the form of a short dramatization called "Uncle Scrooge's Rocket to the Moon", a story of how Scrooge builds a rocket to send all his money to the moon to protect it from the Beagle Boys.
 In 1961 this story was reissued as a 45rpm single record entitled "Donald Duck and Uncle Scrooge's Money Rocket."

 Initially, Scrooge was to make his animated debut in the Donald Duck theatrical cartoons.
 Late in 1954, Carl Barks was asked by the Disney Studios if he would be free to write a script for a Scrooge McDuck 7-minute animated cartoon.
 Scrooge was a huge success in the comic books at the time, and Disney now wanted to introduce the miserly duck to theater audiences as well.
 Barks supplied the studios with a detailed 9-page script, telling the story of the happy-go-lucky Donald Duck working for the troubled Scrooge who tries to save his money from a hungry rat.
 Barks also sent number of sketches of his ideas for the short, including a money-sorting machine, which Barks had already used on the cover of one of the Uncle Scrooge issues.
 The script was never used as Disney soon after decided to concentrate on TV shows instead.

 Scrooge's first appearance in animated form (save for a brief Mickey Mouse Club television series cameo) was in Disney's 1967 theatrical short Scrooge McDuck and Money (voiced by Bill Thompson), in which he teaches his nephews basic financial tips.

 In 1974, Disneyland Records released an adaptation of the Charles Dickens' A Christmas Carol.
 Eight years later, Walt Disney Pictures produced a featurette of this same story, this time dubbed Mickey's Christmas Carol (1983).
 He also appeared as himself in the television special Sport Goofy in Soccermania (1987).